DevMountain/chatroom/README.md

 The concepts this project will cover are
 1. Angular Services
-2. Angular Promises ie $q
-3. $http
+2. $http
-4. Passing a service into a controller
+3. Passing a service into a controller

 ##Step 1: Clone and Dissect the Repo